How you'll be supported if you need to self-isolate

 If you are a student who needs to self-isolate it is important you let the university know you will be unable to attend lectures and seminars for the duration of your self-isolation period.

-You can do this by contacting your faculty Student Advice Centre (SACs) as soon as you are able.
+You can do this by completing the self-isolation webform as soon as you are able.

 As a staff member you must notify your line manager if you are self-isolating as soon as possible.